aarontran/snr-filaments/agenda.md

 * Spectral variation -- how to deal with thermal lines?
 Other gaps?
   Can this tell us about the strength of damping -- B field, eta2?
 We might have to run the model computations to do this right...
-  Consider radio spectral variation as well?
+* Consider radio spectral variation as well?

 ### Lower priority / details
 * Manuscript data (Tycho regions-6, SN 1006)
-  - Kepler loss-limited fits (done)
-  - Kepler damping fits (done)
-  - Tycho loss-limited fits (done)
-  - Tycho loss-limited fits with srcutlog-derived eta2 values (done)
   - Tycho loss-limited fits with eta2 = 1 fixed
-  - Tycho damping fits (done)
   - Tycho damping fits with variable distance
-  - Tycho damping fits with variable mu (eta2=1 fixed, for Steve) (done)
   - Tycho, complete set of tables, plots (save with regions-6, low priority)
   - SN 1006, fits for individual regions?!